biscuitboost/yourbanger-fe/src/pages/refund-policy.md

 ## 30-Day Satisfaction Guarantee

-We offer a 30-day satisfaction guarantee on song gift orders.
+We offer a 30-day satisfaction guarantee on song orders.
 If you're not satisfied, you can request a refund within 30 days of purchase.

 ## Refund Eligibility